-I bought MacBook Air in August and sold it a a month ago on eBay.
+I bought MacBook Air in August and sold it a month ago on eBay.
 At the time, I was planning on using it during my commute and for school.
-Though my commute is still there, there is no school in the horizon, at least for the time being.
+Though my commute is still there, there is no school on the horizon, at least for the time being.
 The machine was too sexy for dust and that’s why I sold it.

-In the end I felt that it wasn’t really that complicated and Mac geeks seem to think that Command Line is a piece of cake for an average person.
+In the end, I felt that it wasn’t really that complicated and Mac geeks seem to think that Command Line is a piece of cake for an average person.
 Trust me, it’s not.

 Here’s my simple 5 step guide to restoring MacBook Air (13-inch, Mid 2011) to factory condition: